134,000 square metre

 The Rain Vortex is a 40m-tall waterfall that will cascade from the oculus at the top of the glass dome down to the centre of the atrium.
-It is expected to be the world's tallest indoor waterfall when completed.
-At night, the waterfall will act like a projection screen and become the backdrop for a light and sound show.
+It is expected to be the world’s tallest indoor waterfall when completed.
+At night, the waterfall will act as a projection screen and become the backdrop for a light and sound show.

 Facilities at Jewel Changi Airport

 The top level of the complex will contain a roof garden called the Canopy Park.
 It will feature approximately 13,000m² of gardens, walking trails, playgrounds and dining outlets offering views of the Forest Valley and Rain Vortex.

 Approximately 90,000m² of retail space within the complex will house local and international brands.
 The building will also contain a 130-room hotel operated by YOTEL, providing more accommodation choices for transiting travellers.

 Jewel will also include early check-in facilities providing convenience to passengers to check-in for their flights and deposit their luggage ahead of regular check-in timings.
 There will also be an integrated multi-modal transport lounge that will offer services such as ticketing, issuance of boarding passes and baggage transfer for fly-cruise and fly-coach passengers.

 The climate-controlled glass dome will be integrated with the T1 through its expanded arrivals hall.
 It will also be linked to terminals 2 and 3, as well as the Changi Airport Mass Rapid Transit (MRT) station through new pedestrian bridges.
 A large, five-level basement car park will provide parking space for 2,500 vehicles.